-The cumulative journey of a pot tells a story and the story brings the user into the moment of making and firing.
-Slips, trimming lines, finger marks, edges, wad marks and shadows capture a moment in time and tell more of the story.
-I want my pots to be grounded in form and have an identity as a material.
-The combination of slips and clays I use try to capture the potential of every firing.
-The array of colors and effects is exciting; opening a kiln is an adventure.
+I seek a balance between tradition and modern.
+My pots have layers, first the decoration that is bright yet flat and in the foreground.
+My decoration is minimal or often a simple graphic, placement of this moment is essential to the focal point of each pot.
+Second the slip that is fluid and has a rich depth in surface.
+Finally, the ruggedness of the clay with scrapes and small pits.
+This cumulative journey of a pot tells a story.
+This story brings the user into the moment of making and firing.
+Slips, trimming lines, finger marks, edges, wad marks, drips, scratches and shadows capture a moment in time and tell more of the story.
 I react to every firing with new ideas and new information; this keeps the overall process fresh and exciting.
-A successful pot has depth through these processes, obtains humbleness through form and thoughtfulness in function.
+A successful pot has depth through these processes, obtains humbleness through form and both a thoughtfulness and playfulness in function.